KDTEC/RepoSniffer/README.md

 <h3 align="center">RepoSniffer</h3>

   <p align="center">
     Say goodbye to the hassle of cloning repositories. 🙌 With RepoSniffer, save time, dive into code instantly!  🌐🕵️‍♂️.
-Wait!, there's more to it, it also provides the feature of 1-click deployment directly from your repository.
+Wait! there's more to it, it also provides the feature of 1-click deployment directly from your repository.
     <br />
     <a href="https://github.com/KDTEC/RepoSniffer"><strong>Explore the docs »</strong></a>
     <br />